gdarko/digital-license-manager/readme.txt

 * Manage License Generators.
 Makes it possible to generate Licenses by specific rules (separator, chunks, length, allowed characters, prefix, suffix etc)
 * Assign Generators to one or more WooCommerce products to generate Licenses based on the rules of the Generator when the product is purchased on certain Order status
 * Automatically generate, sell and deliver keys through WooCommerce.
 Supports both Simple and Variable products.
+* License Certificates in PDF format available to users that purchased a License in My Account page when using with WooCommerce
-* Brings separate page for Licenses in MyAccount when using with WooCommerce
+* Separate page for Licenses in MyAccount when using with WooCommerce
+* Separate page for each License in My Account when using with WooCommerce
 * The purchased Licenses are included in the WooCommerce Emails (completed order, etc)
 * License delivery Order statuses can be selected from the plugin Settings
 * Create, update, activate, deactivate and validate licenses through the REST API